freemansoft/docker-scripts/elasticsearch/README.md

 # Features
 * Creates named volumes to persist across restarts.
 You have to remove the named volume to restore to original
-* Kibana web UI is on http://localhost/5601
+* Kibana web UI is on http://localhost:5601

 # Docker Management
-See README.md in the [root of this repo](../README.md)
+See README.md in the [root of this repo](../README.md) for interesting docker commands.

-# IDE Extension Recommendations
+# IDE Integration
-None at this time
+No IDE integrations specific to this project are called out at this time.